cnordheim-maestas/thomas-fire-analyses/README.md

-## Title: Thomas Fire Air Quality and False Color Image
+## Title: Thomas Fire Temporal and Spatial Analyses: Air Quality Timeseries and False Color Image of Infrared

 ## Purpose of Repository